#5.4 HOW TO AVOID TEMPTATION - KNOW AND AVOID THE DEVIL'S DEVICES

 To link to this page use: http://www.logosapostolic.org/bible_study/RP104-54AvoidTemptation.htm

-Please send this link to all your friends who need to know how to avoid temptation.
+Please copy and paste this link into Facebook and Twitter to all your friends who need to know how to avoid temptation.